cloudogu/gitops-playground/docs/content-loader-docs/content-loader.md

 # Example-Use Cases

-## How to start with content?
+## TL;DR: How to start with content loader?
+The following chapter describes sample use cases that can be tried after executing the TL;DR command. \
-Use this file as config ``` --config-file=<your path>/docs/content-loader-docs/content-loader-config.yaml
+Use this file as config ``` --config-file=<your path>/docs/content-loader-docs/content-loader-config.yaml```.
+However, you can apply individual config.yaml files to deploy your own content.

-This command uses included content-config-file.
+### Start the GOP
+The following command uses the `content-loader-config-file.yaml` mentioned above.
+Run this command once to set up GOP with Content Loader:

 ```shell
 bash <(curl -s \
   https://raw.githubusercontent.com/cloudogu/gitops-playground/main/scripts/init-cluster.sh) \